Moduli spaces of Delzant polytopes and symplectic toric manifolds: Topology of the space of Delzant polytopes

-is a relatively open polyhedral cone defined by the following inequalities: \begin{itemize} \item[(1)] For each linear dependence $\sum_i \lambda_i \alpha_i =0$ with support contained in a cone of $\NN$, the equality $\sum_i \lambda_i b_i = 0$. \item[(2)] For each linear combination $\sum_i \lambda_i \alpha_i$ with support contained in a cone of $\NN$ and producing as a result a certain $\alpha_j$, the inequality $\sum_i \lambda_i b_i < b_j$. \end{itemize} Moreover, only the linear dependences and combinations with minimal support (which are finitely many) are needed.
+\begin{theorem} Let $\NN$ be a full-dimensional simplicial fan in $(\R^n)^*$ with set of ray generators $\VV=\{\alpha_1,\dots,\alpha_m\}$.
+Then the secondary cone of $\NN$ is a relatively open polyhedral cone in $\R^m$ defined by the following inequalities: \begin{itemize} \item[(1)] For each linear dependence $\sum_{i=1}^m \lambda_i \alpha_i =0$ with support contained in a cone of $\NN$, the equality $\sum_{i=1}^m \lambda_i b_i = 0$. \item[(2)] For each linear combination $\sum_{i=1}^m \lambda_i \alpha_i$ with support contained in a cone of $\NN$ and producing as a result a certain $\alpha_j$, the inequality $\sum_{i=1}^m \lambda_i b_i < b_j$. \end{itemize} Moreover, only the linear dependences and combinations with minimal support (which are finitely many) are needed.
 The secondary cone is obtained by turning the strict inequalities in part {\rm (2)} into equalities. \end{theorem}

 \begin{proof} This is just a rewriting of \cite[Corollary 5.2.7]{triangbook}. \end{proof}

 In Example~\ref{exm:Hirzebruch} the secondary cone of the Hirzebruch trapezoid is the whole cone $\PP(\VV)$, since the Hirzebruch fan is the only simplicial fan using all the rays of $\VV$.
 We leave it to the reader to check that the systems of inequalities of Theorems~\ref{thm:secondarycone} and Theorems~\ref{thm:secondaryfan} are in this case equivalent (when in the second one the inequalities are taken nonnstrict).
 In fact, the same is true for every two dimensional example, since a two-dimensional complete fan is fully characterized by the rays it uses.